Mansha Pasha: Personal life

-Pasha was born in Hyderabad.
+Pasha was born in Hyderabad into a Sindhi family.
 She has three sisters, which are Zeenat Pasha, Hannah Pasha, and Maria Pasha.
 Pasha resides in Karachi with her family.

 Pasha was married to businessman Asad Farooqi from 2013 to 2018.
 In 2021, she married politician and human rights activist Jibran Nasir.

 Career

-Pasha's first acting appearance was a minor role in two episodes of the 2011 Hum TV's romantic series Humsafar where she played a role of Ayesha (Khirad's friend) and followed with another minor role in Shehr-e-Zaat as Rashna (Falak's friend) and as Nisha in Madiha Maliha.
+Pasha's first acting appearance was a minor role in two episodes of the 2011 Hum TV's romantic series Humsafar where she played the role of Ayesha (Khirad's friend) and followed with another minor role in Shehr-e-Zaat as Rashna (Falak's friend) and as Nisha in Madiha Maliha.